Namozbey/go-shop-full/README.md

 # go-shop-full
-An online shop which is build with MERN
+An online shop which is built with MERN